 The Quality Assurance and Ethics training is required for all youth that enroll in cats, dogs, horses, poultry, and rabbits.
 4-H members must complete this training ONCE in their 4-H career.
 The online training can be accessed at 4h.zsuite.org (course instructions can be found at go.illinois.edu/TakeQAEC).
-Training must be completed by June 30th.
+Training for the 2024 4-H Fair must be completed by May 31st.